daniele77/daniele77.github.io/_drafts/swap-pattern.md

 that maybe others are already using).

-Furthemore, I could not find any reference to a similar solution in literature, and this convinced me to write this post
+Furthemore, I could not find any reference to a similar solution in literature, and this convinced me to write this post.
-(of course, if you know it is already documented and formalized somewhere, please let me know).
+Of course, if you know it is already documented and formalized somewhere, please let me know.

 Being a structure that solve specific software forces, I decided to document it under the well know form of a *design patter*.
 First of all because it is exactly that: a *pattern* (meaning something we encounter often)